xpack/web-llvm/website/docs/api/files/lib-lib-transforms-lib-transforms-objcarc-objcarccontract-cpp.md

 <p>ARC stands for Automatic Reference Counting and is a system for managing reference counts for objects in Objective C.</p>

-<p>This specific file mainly deals with `‘contracting`' multiple lower level operations into singular higher level operations through pattern matching.</p>
+<p>This specific file mainly deals with “contracting” multiple lower level operations into singular higher level operations through pattern matching.</p>

 <p>WARNING: This file knows about certain library functions.
 It recognizes them by name, and hardwires knowledge of their semantics.</p>